 When people asked me "So, what do Doula's do?" my first response is always to say , "They listen".

 My role is not to impress on you my own beliefs about birth.
 It is definitely not my place to tell you that one mode of birth is better than another.

 Whatever the circumstances one finds oneself in, with knowledge and good support a positive birth experience can be achieved.
-Women's bodies are incredibly powerful and capable of astonishing feats; women’s minds are powerful and perfectly capable of making the right decisions for them and their baby.
+Birthing bodies are incredibly powerful and capable of astonishing feats; your mind is powerful and perfectly capable of making the right decisions for you and your baby.
 It’s that simple and I will support you in your birth decisions whatever they maybe.